← All Guides

 Cause 6: Under-Extrusion

-If your printer isn't pushing out enough filament, each layer is thinner than intended and doesn't bond properly to the layer below.
+If not enough filament is coming out, each layer is thinner than designed and does not bond properly to the layer below.

-How to check: Print a single-wall cube (no infill, no top layers, 1 perimeter) and measure the wall with digital calipers.
-It should match your set line width (typically 0.4-0.45mm for a 0.4mm nozzle).
+Check by printing a single-wall box (no infill, no top layers, one perimeter) and measuring the wall with digital calipers.
+It should match your set line width - typically 0.4-0.45mm for a 0.4mm nozzle.
+If it is short, increase extrusion multiplier in 2-3% increments.

 Also check: